Table of Contents

-These damages refer to the financial losses incurred as the result of a person’s death.
+These damages refer to the financial losses incurred as a result of a person’s death.
 They include the financial support the victim would have provided if the incident had not happened, including current and future earnings.
 Other such damages include funeral costs, an inheritance the victim may have received, and any financial gifts they may have received.

 Unlike financial damages, these damages may be harder to quantify.
-They include the loss of the love and support of the family member, the loss of companionship, guidance, and the loss of intimate relations due to another’s carelessness or wrongful act.
+They include the loss of the love and support of the family member, the loss of companionship, guidance, and the failure of intimate relations due to another’s carelessness or wrongful act.

-California’s wrongful death statute does not allow the family to claim for the deceased’s pain and suffering before their demise, the grief, and sorrow experienced by the family members due to the victim’s demise, or the family’s wealth or poverty.
+California’s wrongful death statute does not allow the family to claim for the deceased’s pain and suffering before their demise, the grief and sorrow experienced by the family members due to the victim’s demise, or the family’s wealth or poverty.

 You can claim these losses in a survival action often pursued in conjunction with wrongful death cases.
 Please speak to one of our wrongful death and personal injury attorneys for legal advice on how to pursue a survival action.